jon-cook1/Encode-Message-in-Image/README.md

 # Image Message Encoder/Decoder

 This Python program is designed to encode and decode messages within the RGB values of an image.
 It slightly manipulates the RGB values to encode a message in binary that is not visible to the naked eye.
 The script can then decode the message from the image.
-The project was created as part of COSC 208: Introduction to Computer Systems, Fall 2023.
+Created in 2022.

 ## How It Works